CrissNamon/progressive/README.md

 #### Dependencies and source
 ___

 [BasicProxyCreator](https://github.com/CrissNamon/progressive/blob/main/src/main/java/ru/danilarassokhin/progressive/basic/BasicProxyCreator.java) uses [ByteBuddy](https://bytebuddy.net/) for proxy creation.
-You must add byte-buddy lib to be able to use proxy classes in your project.
+You need to add byte-buddy lib to be able to use proxy classes in your project.
 For android development you also need to add [byte-buddy-android](https://github.com/raphw/byte-buddy/tree/master/byte-buddy-android) lib.
 <p>All other parts of Progressive have no dependencies and use only Java 8.</p>

 #### Repository info